alttch/eva3/doc/sfa/sfa_framework.rst

 unknown.

-You can use a simple mask for **oid** (like \*id, id\*, \*id\*, i\*d), in this case the function returns the array of all item with oids match the specified mask.
+You can use a simple mask for **oid** (like \*id, id\*, \*id\*, i\*d), in this case the function returns the array of all item with oids matching the specified mask.

 eva_sfa_register_update_state
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the new data is obtained from the server, the framework may run a
-specified functions to handle events.
+specified function to handle events.
 To register such function in the
 framework, use

 .. code-block:: javascript